drajen/simul8-helpfiles-api/README.md

 - Custom filter endpoints by tag and category
 - Basic version control/audit logging for update/delete actions

-### Final Phase – In Progress
+### Final Phase – Complete
-- Atlas Search integration and indexing
+- Combined search
+- Changelog improvements
+- Txt file upload
+- Bulk export help files to Markdown or JSON
 - Error handling improvements
+- Enhanced security features - token expiry, block user login (max 5 attempts)
+- Report bug and suggest features modal in footer

 ## Testing
-All endpoints have been tested via Postman.
+- All endpoints have been tested via Postman.
-Test collections are saved in a shared **Postman Workspace**.
+- Test collections are saved in a shared **Postman Workspace** (link available on request).

 ## Comments
 - Basic .txt file upload > JSON > MongoDB is implemented.
-Parsing is currently minimal and will be refined post-demo.
+Parsing is currently minimal and will be refined in further work.
 - Upload endpoint (/api/files/upload-txt) available via Postman — UI integration planned in future work.
 - Bulk operations for editing and export is planned in final refinement.